inclavare-containers/inclavare-containers/docs/create_a_confidential_computing_kubernetes_cluster_with_inclavare_containers.md

     EOF
     ```

 - Step 2.
-Make sure the `runc` and `rune` RuntimeClass objects are created
+Make sure the `rune` RuntimeClass object is created

     List the runtimeClasses with command `kubectl get runtimeclass` and the output should like this:
     ```
     $ kubectl get runtimeclass
     NAME   CREATED AT
-    runc   2020-05-06T06:57:51Z
     rune   2020-05-06T06:57:48Z
     ```